Durdam/Plastimos/README.md

 ```shell
 python -m cellpose --dir ~/path/to/images/directory/ --pretrained_model cyto3 --diameter 45 --flow_threshold 0.5 --cellprob_threshold 0 --min_size 15 --no_npy --save_tif --verbose
 ```
 Generate masks for each condition/cell line in separate folder as done in the given example directory **"ImageData"**.
-The first 1 hour of imaging data along with segmented masks is provided in the **ImageData** for different conditions.
+The first 1 hour of imaging data along with segmented masks is provided in the **"ImageData"** for different conditions.

 ### Cell tracking pipeline
 To run the tracking pipeline, segmented greyscale masks of each frame are required.
 To implement this on your own imaging data run the scripts in **"Run_Tracking_Pipeline"** directory.